 When a facility isn’t built with the strongest radio signals, communication lines are weakened, preventing you from reaching co-workers or first responders.
 In instances like this, systems need to be put in place to effectively get your messages across.

-That’s where BDA and DAS systems come into play.
+That’s where BDA systems and DAS systems come into play.
 These can boost the signals in your building and help with your communication needs near Richmond, Tidewater, or Southside, Virginia.

 What Is a BDA System?